Driving Posture Guide: Prevent Back Pain on Long Commutes

 Lumbar Support Cushions

-A quality lumbar cushion can transform your driving experience by providing targeted support exactly where your spine needs it most.
+A good lumbar cushion can transform your driving experience by providing targeted support exactly where your spine needs it most.
 Look for cushions with adjustable straps that won’t shift during your drive and memory foam that contours to your specific lumbar curve.

 Seat Wedges and Cushions